Collective motion planning for a group of robots using intermittent diffusion: Introduction

+Much progress has been made in adapting existing methods to cooperative path planning problems for relatively small groups of robots \cite{Anderson2018, Cao1997, Ferrari2016, Jager2001, Lee2015, Ogren2001, Parker2002, Gerkey2004, Rekleitis2004, Luna2011, Agmon2012, Yan2013, Hoy2015, Marcolino2009a} or the design of cooperative motion strategies without explicit preplanning of optimal paths \cite{Santos2018, Lu2014a,Egerstedt2016, Lee2015}.
+Readers are referred to a few survey papers on aerial swarm robots \cite{Chung2018} and collective behavior of multi-agent algorithms \cite{Rossi2018} that provide extensive lists of papers and summaries of many methods appeared in recent years.
+It is worth noting that one of the conclusions in \cite{Rossi2018} highlights the artificial potential functions (APF) method for its versatility, simplicity, scalability and high expressivity in swarm robots, and calls for new developments in both theory and algorithms that share the key properties of APF.

-Artificial potential field (APF) methods, proposed in \cite{Khatib1986}, formulate the shape-formation problem as a problem of minimizing a potential composed of an attractive field, based on the desired shape, and a repelling field based on obstacles.
+APF is proposed in \cite{Khatib1986}.
+It formulates the shape-formation problem as a problem of minimizing a potential composed of an attractive field, based on the desired shape, and a repelling field based on obstacles.
 Designed originally for single-robot trajectories \cite{Chanclou, Warren}, these theories and methods have been extended and improved upon over the past several decades, including the addition of simulated annealing and an extension to dynamic environments \cite{Rimon1992, Ge2002, Park2001a, Warrenb, Park2001, MinCheolLee2003}.
-APF methods handle higher dimensional problems efficiently, however, a potential limitation of APF is the presence of local minima caused by the repelling forces of obstacles, leading to potential deadlocks.
+Due to its simplicity and scalability, APF methods can handle large groups of robots, in which each robot regards others as obstacles, and higher dimensional problems efficiently. \fix{Recently, in \cite{Hsieh2008}, potential based methods were succesfully used to develop decentralized controllers for shape formation of a swarm of robots.} However, a well-known limitation of APF is the presence of local minima caused by the repelling forces of obstacles, leading to potential deadlocks.